 I’m so happy to be writing this post today.
 Blogging is such a fun and creative outlet for me to share all things in the wellness world I am passionate about with you— I truly miss it!

-Note: Always consider probiotics that are backed by research, Genestra, Bio K Plus, and AOR are all companies I trust who have their probiotics clinically backed by researched.
-Consult with a Registered Dietitian or your Doctor to see which probiotic is best suited for you as there are a number of different strains.
+Note: Always consider probiotics that are backed by research, Genestra, Bio K Plus, AOR, and Garden of Life are all companies I trust who have their probiotics clinically backed by researched.
+Consult with a Registered Dietitian or Physician to see which probiotic is best suited for you as there are a number of different strains.

 As I mentioned, food sources of vitamin D are not plentiful, which is why a lot of food products, like dairy and eggs, are fortified with vitamin D. Solid sources of vitamin D include wild salmon or liver, however, it’s unlikely you are consuming salmon and liver daily in the amounts necessary for adequate vitamin D levels.
 In addition, another challenge with getting sufficient vitamin D is absorption and age— people with darker skin will produce less vitamin D [melanin reduces the skins ability to make vitamin D from sunlight exposure], and an older person is going to create less vitamin D than a younger person.